-Georgia bankruptcy lawyer Tyler Moffitt wants you to be aware that you can avoid bankruptcy and is here to assist you in exploring other options so you can make the best, most informed decision about your financial future.
+Georgia bankruptcy lawyer Tyler Moffitt wants you to be aware that you can avoid bankruptcy.
+He is here to assist you with other options.
+Furthermore, he wants to make sure you can make the best, most informed decision about your financial future.

 Below is a list of steps you may be able to take to avoid filing for Georgia bankruptcy protection.
 They include:

 - Work with a credit counselor: In Georgia, there are reputable, licensed credit counseling firms that can assist you with such things as negotiating with creditors, forming a repayment plan, create an effective budget, and work with you to help you regain your financial footing.

 - Sell off Assets: If you file for a Georgia bankruptcy, you may not be able to retain all of your assets.
 While some exemptions are available, many times you own more than you can claim, and those items will be sold.
 The funds will then be used to pay your debts.
 You can do this yourself and in the process, may avoid having to file for a Georgia bankruptcy.

 - Slowly Pay Your Way Out of Debt: If you decide to file for a Georgia Chapter 13 bankruptcy, you will be making payments that will eventually get you out of debt.
 You can accomplish the same thing without filing for a Chapter 13 bankruptcy by paring down your expenses.
 For example, you may have to give up cable tv, or high-speed internet.